Q&A: Inflation explained

 We typically spend more on fuel than on postage stamps, for example.

-So a large rise in the price of petrol and diesel would affect the overall rate of inflation more, as it has a weight of 4% in the RPI.
+So a large rise in the price of petrol and diesel would affect the overall rate of inflation more, as it has a weight of 3.5% in the CPI.

-This guide was compiled with information from Pam Davies at the ONS.
+This guide was compiled with information from the ONS.